 The Disable PIN command is used to switch off the requirement to compare the PIN verification data with the PIN reference data.
 The command also allows an indication whether to use an alternative global key reference, if enabled, or not when the application PIN is disabled.
 For universal PIN definition see clause 9.2.1.
 Usage of an alternative global key reference for user verification is indicated in parameter P1.
-If an alternative global key reference is used as a replacement for the application PIN the verification of the alternative global key reference shall be performed instead of the application PIN verification to get access to the application.
+If an alternative global key reference is used as a replacement for the application PIN, the usage qualifier in the PS_DO template data object for the alternative global key reference is set to "use" = '08'.
+The verification of the alternative global key reference shall be performed instead of the application PIN verification to get access to the application.